CTPSE Noyce Scholars, 2014-15:

 Recruiting, Supporting, and Preparing Exceptional Science and Mathematics Teachers

-At the graduate teacher education level, those who have taken CalTeach courses and/or participated in CalTeach Physical Sciences and Engineering program as undergraduates are given preference for Noyce Teacher Scholar awards.
+At the graduate teacher education level, those who have taken CalTeach courses and/or participated in the CalTeach Physical Sciences and Engineering program as undergraduates are given preference for Noyce Teacher Scholar awards.
 For 2014-2018, the Noyce CalTeach Physical Sciences and Engineering award is available for students seeking a secondary credential in chemistry or physics in the UCSB Teacher Education Program.
 For 2015-2020, the Noyce STEM Teachers for English Language Learners: Excellence and Retention (STELLER) award funded by the National Science Foundation is available for students seeking a secondary credential in mathematics or science, again in the UCSB Teacher Education Program.
 Both Noyce Scholar awards require recipients to commit to two years of teaching in a high-need school.
-The Noyce Scholar award requires recipients to commit to two years of teaching in a high-need school.
-Noyce Teacher Scholars participate in regular enrichment activities and join a community of Noyce Teacher Scholars in California and the nation.
+Noyce Teacher Scholars also participate in regular enrichment activities and join a community of Noyce Teacher Scholars in California and the nation.
 For additional financial support for secondary science and mathematics teachers, see Scholarship Opportunities below and the Financial Support link on the left.
 Learn more information about Noyce CTPSE and Noyce STELLER here.

 Science and Mathematics Teacher Education Scholarship Opportunities

 Application for Noyce CalTeach Physical Sciences and Engineering, Noyce STELLER, Hearst, and Allergan Scholarships for Mathematics and Science Teacher Candidates for 2015-16: coming soon

 Application for Noyce CalTeach Physical Sciences and Engineering Undergraduate Internship 2015-16: coming soon